angelasonline/langlayer/README.md

 # Language Layer

 Language access, turned on like Wi-Fi.
-A space (a school, clinic, transit line, or event) posts one QR code; everyone in it receives every announcement in their own language and format: text, plain language, or spoken aloud.
+A public space (clinic, event, transit line, school, etc) posts one QR code; everyone in the space receives every announcement in their own language and format: text, plain language, or spoken aloud.
 No app, no account.
-Ask once, understood always.
+Ask once.

 **Live:** https://langlayer.onrender.com